-7.15.3 (',')//2 - concatenation
+7.15.3 (', ')//2 - concatenation

-In the body of a grammar-rule the non-terminal (',')//2 acts as principal functor of a grammar-body-sequence (cf. Definition 3.13) with a first grammar body GBFirst and a second grammar body GBSecond.
+In the body of a grammar-rule the non-terminal (', ')//2 acts as principal functor of a grammar-body-sequence (cf. Definition 3.12) with a first grammar body GBFirst and a second grammar body GBSecond.
 Each of them is then subject to subsequent separate expansion - GBFirst first, and then GBSecond.

-After being completely expanded GBFirst and GBSecond are arguments of a conjunction wrt. subclause 7.8.5 of ISO/IEC 13211-1 Prolog, which results from expansion of (',')//2.
+After being completely expanded, the expansions of GBFirst and GBSecond shall be arguments of a conjunction wrt. section 7.8.5 of ISO/IEC 13211-1 Prolog, which results from expansion of (', ')//2.